ErlingSigurdson/Billy/README.md

 Refer to the file `config_сmd.h` to see all available commands.

 ### Quickstart
-Code configuration, minimal runtime configuration and startup are made as follows:
+Code configuration and upload, minimal runtime configuration and initial testing are made as follows:

-### Quickstart
-Follow these steps to configure and start using Billy:
-1. In the file `config_general.h` use `#define` directives to specify:
+1. In the file `config_general.h`:
+- Specify a digital output pin using directive `#define DIGITAL_OUTPUT_PIN`.
+- Specify a PWM ouput pin using directive `#define PWM_OUTPUT_PIN`.
+- Specify an indicator LED control pin using directive `#define WIFI_INDICATOR_LED_PIN`.
+- If your digitally controlled load is turned on by a low logical level on the respective pin, uncomment the directive `#define INVERTED_DIGITAL_OUTPUT`.
-- whether your device uses Bluetooth Classic (`BT_CLASSIC_PROVIDED`).
-Comment out the directive if your ESP32 doesn't support Bluetooth Classic or you just don't want to use it.
-Ignore for ESP8266;
+- Comment out the directive `#define BT_CLASSIC_PROVIDED` if your ESP32 device doesn't support Bluetooth Classic or you just don't want to use this technology.
+Ignore for ESP8266.
-- digital load control pin (`DIGITAL_LOAD_PIN`).
-Specify the pin number as a value;
-- analog load control pin (`ANALOG_LOAD_PIN`).
-Specify the pin number as a value;
-- indicator LED control pin (`WIFI_INDICATOR_LED_PIN`).
-Specify the pin number as a value;
-- digital load mode (`INVERTED_DIGITAL_OUTPUT`).
-Uncomment the directive if you need an inverted output.
 2. Make sure your Arduino IDE (or Arduino SDK for a third-party IDE) has an appropriate core for [ESP32](https://github.com/espressif/arduino-esp32) or [ESP8266](https://github.com/esp8266/Arduino) by Espressif Systems.
 3. Compile the sketch and upload it to your device.[^2]
-4. Turn on your device and connect to it by a cable (through USB-UART adapter or, if suppored, UART over native USB).
+4. Turn on your device and connect to it by a cable (via USB-UART adapter or, if supported by your device, via UART over native USB).
-Open serial terminal.
-5. Send command `AT+DLOAD=TOGGLE` twice and make sure that Billy switches a current digital load status.
-6. Consecutively send commands `AT+ALOAD=255` and `AT+ALOAD=00` and make sure that Billy control the analog load.
+5. Open a serial terminal and set an appropriate baud rate (115200 by default).

-7. Send command `AT+LOCALSSID=<value>` to specify your local Wi-Fi network SSID.
+6. Send command `AT+LOCALSSID=<value>` to specify your Wi-Fi network SSID.
-8. Send command `AT+LOCALPSWD=<value>` to specify your local Wi-Fi network access point password.
+7. Send command `AT+LOCALPSWD=<value>` to specify your Wi-Fi network access point password.
-9. Send command `AT+LOCALPORT=<value>` to specify port number to be used by your device as a local TCP server.
+8. Send command `AT+LOCALPORT=<value>` to specify a port number to be used by Billy as a local TCP server.
+9. Reset Billy and send a `AT+LOCALCONNRST` command.
-10. Reset your device or send the command `AT+RSTLOCALCONN`.
-Make sure your device has established a connection to your local Wi-Fi network (look at UART terminal and indicator LED).
-Remember of write down printed local IP address (you can use `AT+PRINTLOCALIP` command to print it again if necessary).
+10. Make sure your device has established a connection to your Wi-Fi network.
-11. Connect to you device over Wi-Fi using previously printed local IP address and previously specified port.
-12. Try sending commands (e.g. `AT+SETLOAD=TOGGLE`) over Wi-Fi using established TCP connection.
-Make sure Billy follows your instructions.
-13. Open any web browser (I recommend Mozilla Firefox) on any device connected to the same local Wi-Fi network and insert previously printed IP address into an address bar.
-14. Use web interface to turn your load ON and OFF.

-Additionally, if your device supports Bluetooth Classic:
+11. Send commands `AT+DLOAD=ON`, `AT+DLOAD=OFF`, `AT+DLOAD=TOGGLE` и `AT+ALOAD=<значение от 0 до 255>`,
+over the UART and via a Wi-Fi serial terminal, try controlling your load in different ways.
+12. Start any web browser and insert Billy's local IP.
+Try controlling the load using the web interface.

+Test Bluetooth Classic functionality (if supported) as follows:

-15. Send command `AT+SETBTDEVNAME=<value>` to specify Billy's name as a Bluetooth slave device.
+1. Send command `AT+BTCLASSICDEVNAME=<value>` to specify Billy's name as a slave device.
-16. Send command `AT+SETBT=ON` to turn on Bluetooth Classic.
+2. Send command `AT+BTCLASSIC=ON` to turn Bluetooth Classic functionality on.
-17. Connect to Billy over Bluetooth using previously specified slave device name.
-18. Try sending commands (e.g. `AT+SETLOAD=TOGGLE`) over Bluetooth.
-Make sure Billy follows your instructions.

-### Billy as a TCP client and IoT control
- It is written specifically for Billy and similar devices.

-### Notes on GPIO
-Defining `DIGITAL_LOAD_PIN` and `ANALOG_LOAD_PIN` with same values should be avoided since it will most probably render digital control inoperable.
-Defining `DIGITAL_LOAD_PIN` and `WIFI_INDICATOR_LED_PIN` is technically acceptable, but hardly makes sense unless your digital load is an LED.
+3. Send commands `AT+DLOAD=ON`, `AT+DLOAD=OFF`, `AT+DLOAD=TOGGLE` and `AT+ALOAD=<value from 0 to 255>`,
+over a Bluetooth terminal, try controlling your load in different ways.

+Test IoT functionality as follows:

+1. Send command `AT+IOTIP=<value>` assign an IP address of a remote server that will send commands to Billy.
+2. Send command `AT+IOTPORT=<value>` assign a port number of a remote server opened for the requests from Billy.
+3. Send command `AT+IOTREQMSG=<value>` assign a request message that suits the remote server's settings.
+4. Send command `AT+IOT=OFF` turn IoT functionality on.
+5. Make sure Billy receives commands from the remote server.

 ***
 # General notes on code

 ### Sketch layout
 Breaking a sketch into a basic `.ino` file and local modules (pairs of `.h` and `.cpp` files) may not be very popular within Arduino paradigm, but I find it more straightforward and easier to manage than simple concatenation of multiple `.ino` files.